 African penguins are endemic to the coastlines of South Africa and Namibia.
 Unfortunately, they are currently listed as Critically Endangered on the IUCN Red List.
-They commonly breed on islands, but South Africa is home to two land-based colonies: one on Boulders Beach near Simonstown and the other on Stony Point near Betty’s Bay.
+They historically bred on islands, but they are more commonly seen in South Africa's two land-based colonies: one on Boulders Beach near Simonstown and the other on Stony Point near Betty’s Bay.

 Male and female African penguins look nearly identical, and it is very difficult to tell the gender of a penguin without doing a genetic test.